Geometric Effects on Tunneling in Driven Quantum Systems: Application of twisted LZ model

 which does not depend on $k$.
 Therefore the rectification is predicted to happen in this system as

 The saw-tooth model looks a little artificial, but its properties are quite similar to the Rice-Mele model~\cite{RiceMele1982PRL}

 which is a well-known model for topological insulators~\cite{Nakajima2016NatPhys,WangTroyerDai2013PRL}.
 The distinction between the saw-tooth and Rice?Mele models is that, in the former, a pair of sites share the same position along the $x$ axis, whereas in the latter, each site occupies a different position.
-The Rice-Mele model was analyzed by a nonreciprocal LZ model in Ref.~\cite{Kitamura2020CommPhys}.
+The Rice-Mele model was analyzed by a nonreciprocal LZ model in Ref.~\cite{Kitamura2020CommPhys}, and its shift current is studied by Floquet theory and Keldysh method~\cite{Morimoto2016SciAdv}.

 We also note that the 1D lattice electron model can be mapped to the corresponding $S=1/2$ spin chain model through the Jordan-Wigner transformation: